Play streets

 What do the Police think?

 The police are generally very supportive of playing out as a way to increase community cohesion.
-We encourage organisers to contact their local police community support officers to let them know a closure is happening, so they can come along to lend a friendly presence.
+If there are specific local concerns, organisers can contact their local police community support officers to let them know a closure is happening, so they can come along to lend a friendly presence.
 Read our blog from Bristol’s Chief Inspector Kevan Rowlands why he sees street play as a way to make communities safer.

-There have been a couple of incidents of drivers behaving aggressively or challenging road closures in Bristol and police have been extremely supportive in confirming the legitimacy of the ‘playing out’ model – attending sessions, speaking to drivers about their behaviour and in one instance arresting a driver who was subsequently prosecuted for dangerous driving.
+There have been a couple of incidents of drivers behaving aggressively or challenging road closures in Bristol and police have been extremely supportive in confirming the legitimacy of the playing out model – attending sessions and speaking to drivers about their behaviour where necessary.

 What does the law say?

 There is a sound legal basis for temporary play streets.
 The Department for Transport wrote to all UK councils encouraging them to support play streets and advising them about which legal routes to use.
-They followed this up by publishing updated guidance on temporary traffic regulation orders for play streets (scroll down to point 4).
+They then published updated guidance for play streets.

-To manage risks for residents around closing the road safely, we provide very thorough guidance and a template risk assessment to download, see here and here.
+The play street organiser is responsible for the safety of the road closure.
+To support residents around closing the road safely, we provide very thorough guidance and a template risk assessment to download, see here and here.
 Our FAQs for residents cover issues around risk, including questions about safeguarding.
+As part of your application process, you can signpost residents to all these materials and recommend that they undertake a risk assessment.

 The risks must be seen in proportion to the benefits of closing streets regularly so children can play.
 We invite local authorities to also consider the risk of not supporting play streets.
 Playing Out has written a risk benefit analysis of its model on a national basis.